datastax/dsbulk/manual/engine/configuration/README.md

-                A disadvantage of using the OpenSSL provider is that, unlike the JDK provider, it requires a platform-specific dependency, named "netty-tcnative", which must be added manually to the loader's classpath (typically by dropping its jar in the lib subdirectory of the Loader archive).
+                A disadvantage of using the OpenSSL provider is that, unlike the JDK provider, it requires a platform-specific dependency, named "netty-tcnative", which must be added manually to the loader's classpath (typically by dropping its jar in the lib subdirectory of the DSBulk archive).
                 Follow [these instructions](http://netty.io/wiki/forked-tomcat-native.html)
                 to find out how to add this dependency.